Taking the High-Edge Route Through Outer Space in Rank 3: Train track maps (principal) fully irreducible outer automorphisms

 \subsection{Principal fully irreducible outer automorphisms}

 Principal fully irreducible outer automorphisms (sometimes just called principal outer automorphisms) were introduced in \cite{stablestrata} as analogues of pseudo-Anosov surface homeomorphisms with only $3$-pronged singularities.

-As in \cite{stablestrata}, we call a fully irreducible outer automorphism $\vphi \in Out(F_r)$ \emph{principal} if $IW(\vphi)$ is the disjoint union of $2r-3$ triangles.
-By the main theorem of \cite{loneaxes}, principal outer automorphisms are lone axis outer automorphisms.
+\begin{df}[principal fully irreducible outer automorphism] As in \cite{stablestrata}, we call a fully irreducible outer automorphism $\vphi \in Out(F_r)$ \emph{principal} if $IW(\vphi)$ is the disjoint union of $2r-3$ triangles. \end{df} By the main theorem of \cite{loneaxes}, principal outer automorphisms are lone axis outer automorphisms.
 Relevant for us will be that each of their train track representatives has a unique Stallings fold decomposition, the Stallings fold decompositions of any two of these train track representatives are cyclic permutations of each other, and none of these train track representatives has a PNP.